lucacristi/RubiksCube-colorDetection/README.md

 -	The ![#orange](https://via.placeholder.com/15/ff7700/000000?text=+) `#orange_face` will be scanned with the ![#white](https://via.placeholder.com/15/ffffff/000000?text=+) `#white_face` up.

 ## Development Directions
- - [ ] ask user to scan each color individually, in order to adept HSV values based on user input
+ - [ ] ask user to scan each color individually, in order to adept HSV values based on user input;
+ - [ ] extract pixels from a bigger Region Of Interest for an accurate color scanning;
- - [ ] extend application for other types of cubes/puzzles
+ - [ ] extend application for other types of cubes/puzzles;

  ## License & Copyright
  All tools and libraries used are open-source and can be used by anyone.
  Feel free to use the code and don't forget to help others, too.